 This ring equals the opposite ring of $K\sp{\tau}$.

-The $q$-th power Frobenius map will be extended to $K[t]=K\otimes_\Fq \Fq[t]$ as the \emph{Frobenius twist}, denoted $f\mapsto f^{(1)}$, by applying the $q$-th power to the coefficents in $K$, and leaving $t$ invariant.
-In the same way, if $K$ is perfect, the inverse Frobenius map will be extended to $K[t]$ as the \emph{inverse Frobenius twist}, denoted $f\mapsto f^{(-1)}$, by applying the $1/q$-th power to the coefficents in $K$, and leaving $t$ invariant.
+The $q$-th power Frobenius map will be extended to $K[t]=K\otimes_\Fq \Fq[t]$ as the \emph{Frobenius twist}, denoted $f\mapsto f^{(1)}$, by applying the $q$-th power to the coefficients in $K$, and leaving $t$ invariant.
+In the same way, if $K$ is perfect, the inverse Frobenius map will be extended to $K[t]$ as the \emph{inverse Frobenius twist}, denoted $f\mapsto f^{(-1)}$, by applying the $1/q$-th power to the coefficients in $K$, and leaving $t$ invariant.

 In the following, we will encounter the tensor product $K\sp{\tau}\otimes_\Fq \Fq[t]$, which is nothing else than the skew polynomial ring $K\sp{\tau,t}$ in the two variables subject to $\tau t=t\tau$, $\tau x = \gamma_\tau(x) \tau$, and $tx=\gamma_t(x) t$ for all $x\in K$, where $\gamma_\tau(x)=x^q$ ($x\in K$) is the Frobenius map, and $\gamma_t=\id_K$ is the identity.